CONABIO/antares3/docs/deployment/aws_cloud.rst

     $kubectl scale deployments/efs-provisioner --replicas=0

-3. Before deleting cluster delete deployment of EFS, deployment of service, delete mount targets of EFS and delete RDS instance:
+3. Before deleting cluster delete deployment of EFS, deployment of service, delete mount targets of EFS and delete instance, subnet and security group of RDS:

 For example, to delete deployment of EFS and service (bokeh visualization):